How To Use Cleft Sentences To Add More Emphasis

 Let’s look at some examples of how to use cleft sentences.

-Cleft sentence examples
+Simple cleft sentence examples

-Here are two simple declarative sentences
+Here are two simple declarative sentences.

-They show how each form works.
+They show how each form works when you change to using two clauses.

 A familiar face on the book cover attracted my attention.